RonBecky/2DFootball_Firebase/readme.md

 ### Requirements
 - Python 3.x
 - Pygame
+- firebase

 ### Running the Game

 1. Clone the repository.
+2. create env folder using `py -m virtualenv env` and activate by using `env\Scripts\activate`.
-2. Install the requirements using `pip install -r .\requirements.txt`.
+3. Install the requirements using `pip install -r .\requirements.txt`.
-3. Run the script `py ./main.py`.
+4. Run the script `py ./main.py`.

 ## Gameplay